swarut/japanese_permanent_residence/README.md

 After you get the number tag, wait in front of the B counter.
 Once they call you, you have to hand in the documents and they will do a full check.
 I missed one document that the staff at pre-check counter did not mention to me, that is the acknowledgement document (了解書 in 3-2).
 You can print this, but please fill in the date and signature with your own writing in the day of application.
 The staff in the B counter may ask you some questions as well.
 If things are ok, you have to wait on the right side of the B counter for your passport and zairyu card to be returned.

 At the end, you will get the receipt.
 Take a photo of it, and make sure not to lose it, very important.

+## Special Thanks
+I would like to express my deep gratitude to my wife, friends and colleagues who helps me prepare the documents.
+Thanks Prae, O.Yusuke, L.Sean, S.Scott, S.Hiroshi and X.Tan for all your supports 🙇🏻‍♂️.